nicolasasseo/nicolasasseo/README.md

 * **Research Project @ LIX (École Polytechnique):** Implemented implicit texturing techniques for 3D models using JavaScript and GLSL.
 * **Founder @ SosToMaths:** Created and launched a platform to help middle-schoolers with mathematics, growing the user base to 3,000 students.
 * **Machine Learning Credit Risk Analysis:** final project for my Machine Learning class where we implemented many different ML algorithms to study a Kaggle dataset.
 [See here](https://github.com/nicolasasseo/Credit_Risk_Analysis)
 * **Godot 2D Games:** built in the context of my Video Game Dev class in Chile.
-Built one simple platformer alone.
+Built one simple platformer alone [KnightStomp](https://github.com/nicolasasseo/KnightStomp).
 Also did a group project where we built a game based around teleporters.

 ---